 - Restoring Connectivity and Recovering Species

 Steelhead along California’s Central Coast are a threatened species.
 Removing the San Clemente Dam will restore access to 25 miles of spawning and rearing habitat, critical to steelhead recovery.
 Restoring the river’s ecological connectivity will benefit threatened species like the Central Coast steelhead trout and the California red-legged frog.
 Enabling sediment to move past the dam will also help replenish sand supply to Carmel River beach and dunes, fortifying the beach and coastal area against sea level rise.
 Flowing through the Ventana Wilderness and the Los Padres National Forest, the Carmel River is one of the best opportunities for river restoration on California’s Central Coast.
 The San Clemente Dam has impacted the Carmel River and its wildlife since 1921.
 The river suffers accelerated erosion, the once-vibrant steelhead run has dramatically decreased, and lives and property below the dam are threatened with potential collapse of the dam, deemed unsafe by the State of California.
 Furthermore, the dam no longer provides a drinking water supply, as its reservoir is now 90% filled with sediment.
-You can ead more about what California American Water is doing to help the steelhead and the frogs here.

 - Coordinated River Restoration Program